D-Talbot/startup/notes2.md

-## Things I changed in this deliverable
+## Things I modified in this deliverable
+Basic HTML content